taringamberini/check-outdated-fsfe-org-pages/README.md

     https://fsfe.org/contribute/spreadtheword.it.html
     https://fsfe.org/freesoftware/basics/sourcecode.it.html

-For each URL it loads the page (you need to be connected to the Internet) and look for the text configured in the constant `OUTDATED_WARNING_TEXT_FRAGMENT`: if such text is found the line which contains it is printed.
+For each URL `check-outdated.sh` loads the page (you need to be connected to the Internet) and looks for the text configured in the constant `OUTDATED_WARNING_TEXT_FRAGMENT`: if such text is found the line which contains it is printed.
 For example: